Repair Café

-Repair Café is an organisation with venues setup to provide people with a place to gather and work on repairing objects of everyday life, such as electronics, mechanical devices, computers, bicycles, and clothing.
-Repair Cafés are typically held at community locations including churches, libraries, and college campuses where tools are available and device owners can fix their broken goods with the help of volunteers.
-Repair Café is a part of the grassroots movement that aims to reduce waste, overconsumption, and planned obsolescence.
-It can re-ignite the do-it-together and "do it yourself" spirit and strengthen social cohesion.
+Repair Café is an organisation with venues set up to provide people with a place to work on repairing objects of everyday life, such as electronics, mechanical devices, computers, bicycles, and clothing.
+Repair Cafés are typically held at community locations, including churches, libraries, and college campuses where tools are available and device owners can fix their broken goods with the help of volunteers.
+Repair Café is a part of a grassroots movement that aims to reduce waste, overconsumption, and planned obsolescence.
+It can reignite the "do-it-together" and "do-it-yourself" spirit, and reinforce social cohesion.

 History

-Dutch journalist Martine Postma who wants to drive local-level sustainability introduced the Repair Café in Amsterdam, the Netherlands, in 2009 On 18 October 2009, the first Repair Café was held at Fijnhout Theater, Amsterdam-West.
+In 2009, Martine Postma, a Dutch journalist interested in promoting sustainability at the local level, launched the first Repair Café in Amsterdam.
+On 18 October 2009, the first Repair Café was held at Fijnhout Theater, Amsterdam-West.
 On 2 March 2010, the Repair Café Foundation was set up.
 The foundation was formed to support local groups around the world in setting up their own Repair Cafés.
 Since then, the number of Repair Cafés has grown quickly.
 In March 2016 Postma registered more than 1,000 Repair Cafés worldwide, 327 in the Netherlands, 309 in Germany, 22 in the UK, 21 in the US, 15 in Canada, four Australia and one in India.
-In March 2018 the number of Repair Cafés climbed over 1,500, in 2021 the number reached 2,000.
+In 2019, the Guardian estimated 1300 around the world.
+The Repair Café foundation estimated the number of Repair Cafés had exceeded 2000 in 2021.

 In 2017, the first International Repair Day was announced.
 It is intended to be an annual event, taking place on the third Saturday of October each year.

-Repair Café and commoning

-Repair Café can be understood as an act of commoning.

-Repair Café is not only about repairing broken items in a fixed location.
-It is also about commoning the tools, spaces, knowledge, and skills.
-For instance, instead of everyone buying their own sewing machine from the market, sharing and commoning the private-owned one would take place in a repair cafe.
-In terms of knowledge and skill sharing, the individuals who join the repair cafe workshops are usually happy to help others to repair broken items and teach what they know about repairing as well.
-They would also make the enclosed knowledge accessible to their members through hacking practices with no regard to the copyright.

-Repair Café and the circular economy

-Repair Café is a way to avoid consumerism by participating in a circular economy.